indiebreath/Group5_FinalProject/docs/BugReport.md

 Found by: Mei Waterman

 Solution: have health value be set to the result of the Math.clamp function instead of calling the Math.clamp function on it's own.

+# Issue 4

+Program would bug out whenever any user input was made within the combat method, causing the entire program to crash whenever an attempt to make a choice was made.

+Found by: Mei Waterman

+Solution: have one global instance of the Scanner, which is passed around to every function that needs it rather than each function initialising and deinitialising their own instance as needed.